harshvardhaniimi/personal-website/content/blog/2020-09-11-ipm-what-you-need-to-know/index.md

 ---
 title: 'IPM: What You Need To Know'
 subtitle: Quick Primer on How to Prepare for IPM
+summary: A Quick Primer on How to Prepare for IPM
 author: Harshvardhan
 date: '2020-09-11'
 slug: []